scherian03033/AutoBackup/Notes.md

 				figure out appropriate SNAR level
 				copy snar file to new snar file for backup level if necessary mpTarHelper.sh

+## Restore Process
+	set up a new Synology CloudSync task to retrieve backups copy backup folder to target directory as configured in platform.sh run incRestore.sh on each tar file name in order from L0->L2, pointing at the same destination each time.
+That destination should probably be different from the original location of the directory to be restored for comparison's sake.

 ### SNAR file use
 Each backup level gets its own copy of the snar file so an L1 is inclusive of the L0 changes to date and an L2 is inclusive of the L1 changes to date.
 Thus, if an L0 snar is overwritten, the prior L1 backup is still accessible using the L1 snar file.